-Figure 5 shows the final layout of RFID tag circuit, which uses $0.35\mu m$ standard CMOS technology.
+Figure 3 shows the final layout of RFID tag circuit, which uses $0.35\mu$ m standard CMOS technology.
+It shows four internal circuits plus the external pads, which are the analog block, the supply voltage generator, the eeprom and the digital block.
 As previous described in Section 3, this work focusing only in the digital block, which occupies more than 60 % of the entire circuit.